BPLIM/Workshops/Data/CB/JUN21/manual_CB_JUN2021.md

 ---

-`Extraction Date`: June 2019
+`Extraction Date`: June 2021

-`Manual Date`: 17 August 2020
+`Manual Date`: 21 June 2021

 **Abstract**: The Central Balance Sheet Database (CB) is constructed and made available by *Banco de Portugal* and provides economic and financial information on non-financial corporations operating in Portugal.
 This dataset contains annual data from 2006 onwards and is mostly based on information reported through *Informação Empresarial Simplificada* (IES, Simplified Corporate Information).
-Until 2009 the data was reported according to the Plano Oficial de Contabilidade (POC, Official Chart of Accounts).
-Starting in 2010, the data is reported according to a new accounting system, the Sistema de Normalização Contabilística (SNC, Accounting Standards System).
+Until 2009 the data was reported according to the *Plano Oficial de Contabilidade* (POC, Official Chart of Accounts).
+Starting in 2010, the data is reported according to a new accounting system, the *Sistema de Normalização Contabilística* (SNC, Accounting Standards System).
 This is a significant structural change that is reflected in the way the data is organized. \